Frugal Vegetable Noodles, Made without a Spiralizer

 Happy cooking, everyone!

 Caboodles are easy vegetable “noodles” made from cabbage!
-They are endlessly versatile and do not require a spiralizer.
-They are keto, vegan, low-carb, low-calorie and Paleo.
+Endlessly versatile, they do not require a spiralizer, and are keto, vegan, low-carb, low-calorie and Paleo.

 - 1 small head (1.5 lbs/ 680 g) pale green cabbage, loose outer leaves removed

 - Place a vegetable steamer or metal colander in a large pot.
 Fill with enough water to come just below the steamer/colander.

 - Quarter the cabbage lengthwise.
 Place quarter on their sides and cut out the cores; discard cores.

 - Separate each quarter into two sections (inner white layers and outer green layers).
 Working with one section at a time, press down and cut lengthwise into thin strips.
 Repeat until all of the cabbage is cut.

 - Bring the water in the pot to a boil.
 Add the cabbage, cover (crack cover to allow some steam to escape),and steam for 4 to 8 minutes until caboodles are tender but not completely wilted.